IHT business relief: Why trusts are important

 Amount of relief

 From April 2026, the first £1m of combined agricultural and business property will continue to receive 100% relief, with 50% relief on amounts over £1m.
-The £1m allowance will not apply to shares traded on but not listed on the markets of a recognised stock exchange such as AIM shares which will qualify for only 50% relief.
-For more information you can read our IHT Business Relief - How it works article.
+The £1m allowance will not apply to shares traded on but not listed on the markets of a recognised stock exchange - such as AIM shares - which will qualify for only 50% relief.
+For more information, read IHT Business Relief - How it works article.

-The £1m will effectively be a ‘lifetime allowance’, covering the estate on death, failed gifts in the seven years before death and lifetime transfers into trust.
-We now know that the £1m allowance will refresh on a rolling basis every seven years for lifetime transfers, in the same way as the nil rate band.
-Lifetime gifts and settlements made more than seven years before your death will continue to be excluded from IHT, with taper relief available to progressively reduce the IHT rate between three and seven years.
+The £1m will effectively be a ‘lifetime allowance’, covering the estate on death, failed gifts and lifetime transfers into trust in the seven years before death.
+The £1m allowance will refresh on a rolling basis every seven years for lifetime transfers, in the same way as the nil rate band.
+Lifetime gifts and settlements made more than seven years before your death will continue to be excluded from IHT on death, with taper relief available to progressively reduce the IHT rate between three and seven years.

 Every seven years during their lifetime, business owners will be able to gift business relief qualifying, unquoted shares up to a value of £1m to a trust, or directly to family members, without triggering a lifetime IHT charge.
-The trust may be subject to a ten-year anniversary charge and exit charges, to the extent the value is above the trust’s available Nil Rate Band (NRB) and is not covered by agricultural property relief or business relief, but payment of the tax could be spread.
+The trust may be subject to a ten-year anniversary charge and exit charges, to the extent the value is above the trust’s available Nil Rate Band (NRB) and is not covered by agricultural property relief or business relief, but payment of the tax could be spread by annual instalments over ten years.

 Action

 It is important to review your will and any existing plans for passing on your business.
-You need to be sure your plan is still tax-efficient and will still be practical for your beneficiaries to carry on the business?
+It may be beneficial for the business to pass under a specific legacy to a beneficiary other than a surviving spouse, to maximise the use of an individual's £1m allowance.
+You need to be sure your plan is still tax-efficient and will still be practical for your beneficiaries to carry on the business.

 Spouses

-Each person will have a £1m allowance as explained above, but it will be non-transferable.
-The consultation makes no change to this initial proposal.
-We believe that this is a missed opportunity to simplify estate administration, as well as align with the current rules for the Nil Rate Band (NRB) and Residence Nil Rate Band (RNRB).
+Each person will have a £1m allowance as explained above, but it has now been confirmed it will not be transferable.
+Although this seems to be a missed opportunity to simplify estate administration, and align it to the current rules for the Nil Rate Band (NRB) and Residence Nil Rate Band (RNRB) - it does mean that lifetime planning actions likegifting are even more important for business owners.
+The spousal exemption remains unchanged, so assets can pass to a UK, long-term resident spouse free of IHT during lifetime (or on death).

 Possible action